 Finches are beautiful birds that display vibrant colors of many kinds, but not all types of finches should be kept as pets.
 Some are too wild to enjoy the company of human companions and will simply disengage from daily interactions and become depressed.
 Out of hundreds of different types of finches that are in existence, only a few are suitable for captive living.
 Most of these striking birds are best left undisturbed in the wild.
-Here are 7 of the best types of finches to keep as pets in 2021 and beyond:
+Here are 7 of the best types of finches to keep as pets this year and beyond.

 1. The Spice Finch

 The majority of the Spice Finch is brown while displaying a scaly pattern on their chest.
 These are larger than most other domesticated finches, getting up to 5 inches tall and weighing in at up to 10 grams – which is quite hefty for a finch.
 These birds are sociable and can get along well with other bird species given that they have their own personal space to spend time in.

 Spice Finches, also referred to as Nutmeg and Mascot Finches, are not easy to breed and do not talk or sing much, if at all.
 Still, they are a popular pet finch option among households throughout the world today.

 2. The Zebra Finch

 Zebra Finches are arguably the most popular finch pets in existence.
 They are hardy, resilient, and interactive, which are traits loved by kids and adults alike.
 They can grow up to 4 inches tall and weigh in at about 19 grams when fully matured.
 They feature a striped black-and-white pattern on their tails and/or heads but display a white chest and patches of color on the cheeks that resemble chestnuts.